 We can have but a short lifetime here, but the life to come is eternal.
 We may attain unto this through daily consecration of ourselves to God, through the aid of the Holy Spirit… Let us come to the throne of infinite love, and there wait and watch to see the fulfillment of the promises of God.
 Make your appeal to heaven, knowing that what God hath said he will do, and will make his light shine through you to others.

 — Signs of the Times, January 16, 1893

 Dear Lord, forgive me for dwelling on the things of this earth that will soon pass away.
-I praise You for the gift of Your dear Son and set my affections on Him who sits in the heavenly places.
-I consecrate my life to You and want to be a help to others.
-I lay hold of Your strength seeking to be a laborer together with Christ.
+I set my affections on Him who sits in the heavenly places and praise You for the gift of Your dear Son.
+I consecrate my life to You.
+Teach me want to be a help to others.
+I lay hold of Your strength in seeking to be a laborer together with Christ.
 I come to Your throne of infinite love and claim Your promise that Your light may shine through me to others.